KBNLresearch/omSipCreator/README.md

         checksum filename

-    Both fields are separated by 1 or more spaces. the *filename* field should not include any file path information.
+    Both fields are separated by 1 or more spaces. the *filename* field must not include any file path information.
 Here's an example:

         67dfc7f5b63df9cd4c6add729fa407fe  track01.cdda.wav
         27f898419a912d5327188ccf2ad7ccce  track02.cdda.wav